elegant-scipy/elegant-scipy/sphinx/content/ch8.md

               or *reducing operations* because the reduce data (potentially along an axis) down to a scalar value.

-Python's creators knew this, and created the "yield" keyword, which enables a function to process just one "sip" of the data, pass the result on to the next process, and *let the chain of processing complete* for that one piece of data before moving on to the next one.
+Python's creators knew this, and created the `yield` keyword, which enables a function to process just one "sip" of the data, pass the result on to the next process, and *let the chain of processing complete* for that one piece of data before moving on to the next one.
 "Yield" is a rather nice name for it: the function *yields* control to the next function, waiting to resume processing the data until all the downstream steps have processed that data point.

 ## Streaming with `yield`